 If you are pregnant and doing some learning, you have likely googled the question why can’t you eat during labor?
 No eating during labor is a common rule in many hospitals, but a lot of people accept the rule without really understanding where it is coming from or if it is evidence-based.
-I want to change that.
+Let’s change that, yah?
+Whether or not you plan on eating, I want you to know what’s going on behind this conversation.

 Maybe, you’ve already had someone tell you that they couldn’t eat during their labor.
 Maybe, your provider has already loosely mentioned in a prenatal appointment that you can’t eat either.
 Or maybe, all you remember from your first baby is how hungry you were during your 26-hour marathon labor and birth – AND NO ONE WOULD LET YOU EAT!
 Whatever experiences you do or don’t have with this, let’s make sure you understand it better.
 Can you eat during labor?
 Where does the “you can’t eat in labor” rule come from?
 And if you can eat, what are good labor snacks or best foods for labor?
 Here we go.